graydon/ivy-notes/markdown/theory instantiation.md

     type idx
     interpret idx -> int

-This says that IVy type `idx` should be interpreted using sort `int` of the theorem prover.
+This says that Ivy type `idx` should be interpreted using sort `int` of the theorem prover.
 This does not mean that `idx` is equated with the integers.
 If we also interpret type `num` with `int`, we still cannot compare values of type `idx` and type `num`.
 In effect, these two types are treated as distinct copies of the integers.

 When we declare `idx` as `int`, certain overloaded [[function|functions]] and [[relation|relations]] on `idx` are also automatically interpreted by the corresponding operators on integers, as are numerals of that type.
 So, for example, `+` is interpreted as addition and `<` as "less than" in the theory of integers.
 Numerals are given their normal interpretations in the theory, so `0:idx = 1:idx` would be false.